Getting started with Rackspace Intelligence for the cloud

 - Rackspace cloud databases

 Rackspace Intelligence can gather and act on only the information that is available to it.
-For example, if you define a website that is hosted outside of Rackspace as an entity, then you might be able to place a check on its ping time, but you probably won’t be able to check the space available in its file system.
+For example, if you define a website hosted outside of Rackspace as an entity, then you might be able to place a check on its ping time, but you probably can’t check the space available in its file system.

 Access Rackspace Intelligence

 Use the following steps to access Rackspace Intelligence:

 If your account requires it, you might need to perform additional steps to set up Multifactor authentication from the Cloud Control Panel.

 In the top navigation bar, click Select a Product > Rackspace Intelligence.

 To fully use the features that Rackspace Intelligence offers, you should familiarize yourself with the basic concepts about entity monitoring and metrics.
 For more information, see Learning the Rackspace Intelligence vocabulary.